Buffalo Gun (film)

 Buffalo Gun is a 1961 American western film directed by Albert C. Gannaway and starring Marty Robbins, Webb Pierce, Carl Smith, Mary Ellen Kay.
 The film was shot in 1957 in Ray Corrigan Ranch, California and released in 1961.

 Plot

+Marty Robbins, Webb Pierce, and Carl Smith are lawmen who are fighting the men who are stealing government supplies meant for Native Americans.
+The starving Natives are on the verge of going to war over their treatment.